bentoml/BentoML/docs/source/concepts/runner.rst

         MyRunnable,
         runnable_init_params={"foo": foo, "bar": bar},
         name="custom_runner_name",
-        strategy=None, # default strategy will be selected depending on the SUPPORT_NVIDIA_GPU and SUPPORT_CPU_MULTI_THREADING flag on runnable models=[..],
+        strategy=None, # default strategy will be selected depending on the 'supported_resources' and 'supports_multi_threading' parameters of runnables models=[..],

         # below are also configurable via config file: